CoderDojoTC/ai-racing-league/docs/index.md

 Our secret sauce is to combine the right hardware, software, mentors and a flexible learning curriculum to create fun events that students love to participate in.

+!!!
+Notice
+    We are terminating our support for the NVIDIA Nano.
+This is driven by the fact that the Raspberry Pi 4 with 8GB is selling at $75 and the Nano 4GB is now $150.
+There are considerable problems with the end-of-life of the NVIDIA support for the JetPack libraries.

 ## Current Status

 We are in the process of restarting our events starting in the fall of 2023.
 Please contact [Dan McCreary](https://www.linkedin.com/in/danmccreary/) if you would like to participate.